 • BUS 251-3 Financial Accounting I

 Robert Anthony has written a workbook and study guide entitled Essentials of Accounting (ISBN 0-201-84866-x), 6th ed. or later (Addison-Wesley).
 Students without other accounting background will be required to submit a completed workbook prior to the commencement of classes.

-Students without professional copy editing and proofreading experience are encouraged to enroll in short courses on these topics such as those offered at SFU through the SFU Publishing Workshops or the Writing and Communications Program.
+Students without copy editing and proofreading experience are encouraged to enroll in short courses on these topics such as those offered at SFU through Continuing Education.

 English as a Second Language

 Applicants for whom English is a second language must submit results for a TOEFL (minimum score 570 or computer based 230) and a TWE (minimum score 5).
 Alternatively, an International English Language Testing System, IELTS, result (minimum band score 7) may be submitted in place of the TOEFL and TWE.

 Applicants should be comfortable with publishing software (Adobe CS/CC).

 Short courses are available at SFU through the SFU Publishing Workshops.
 Students living outside the Vancouver area should investigate course offerings through local community colleges and school boards.

 Please note that the MPub computer lab and group project spaces use Apple computers.

 Please see the SFU Student Services website for full information.